toxicpuzzle/webdev/docs.md

 # How to use this tool

+# Vision for tool

+1. Configs currently in frontend should become fully market agnostic only, and that we have a piplein to process any/all configs from market specific data i.e. backend will give data used by frontend to auto generate configs for e.g. hovering e.t.c.

 # Extending Sonar

-Guide on how to add market specific features with an example e.g. mapping from data to matching engine by instrument for XNSE
+Guide on how to add market specific features with an example e.g. mapping from data to matching engine by instrument for XNSE.

 ## Backend Changes